 Achievement of the Diploma will be through a range of methods, such as direct observation, reflective accounts, witness statements, oral questioning and through collecting other evidence such as work products.

 To complete this Diploma you need to have met all the assessment criteria standards for the mandatory and optional units totalling 46 credits.

 You may progress to further qualifications specific to your work context.
 A wide range of qualifications are available for use within the social care sector.

 These may include specialist level 4 or 5 Diplomas or management qualifications, work-related education and training to support continuing professional development.

-You can also apply to university or Access to Nursing
+You can also apply to Access to Nursing.

 Level 3 Diploma in Health and Social Care (Adults) for England consists of 58 credits, 28 of which must be from the 9 mandatory units along with a choice of optional knowledge and competence units equalling overall 58 credits.